Super-brawl-team/epsilon/poincare/doc/style_guide.md

 When a Tree is stored out of the TreeStack and needs to be changed, it is copied onto TreeStack, edited there, and the original tree is overwritten with the result.

-## Use switch and C-style code
+## Use switch and C-style code with Tree structure

-To avoid heavy v-tables and better organize the code, we steer away from heavy use of virtuality.
+To avoid heavy v-tables and better organize the code, we steer away from heavy use of virtuality on our Tree structure.

 > [!CAUTION]
 > Avoid this: